MicrosoftDocs/VBA-Docs/api/Publisher.Page.WebPageOptions.md

 ## Example

-The following example sets the description and the background sound for the fourth page of the active Web publication.
+The following example sets the description and the background sound for the fourth page of the active web publication.

 ```vb